-Your Great Lakes Spa® has been equipped with a top-loading filter for ease of cleaning and maintenance.
+Your Great Lakes Spa® has been equipped with an in-line filter system which is located on the equipment module.
 Every two weeks you should clean your filter which has picked up hair, body oils and other debris that may have come into the spa water.
 Also, while in the spa periodically run your hand over the suction fittings in the bottom of the spa and pick off any hair or lint that might be blocking the flow of water.